-Most of existing crypto payment gateway solutions are focused solely on cryptocurrency payment support.
+However, most of the existing crypto payment gateway solutions are solely focused on cryptocurrency payment support.
 Plus, many of these solutions are not yet targeted at payment facilitators.
-PayFacs and their sub-merchants that want to accept crypto, must go through additional background verification procedures.
+This means, that PayFacs and their sub-merchants that want to accept crypto must go through additional background verification procedures.
 Even if they already submitted all the documents to accept credit card payments.

-The listed gaps leave plenty of space for payment technology improvement.
-So, gateway providers that want to add cryptocurrency support to their products, should focus on them.
+These gaps leave plenty of space for payment technology improvement.
+So, gateway providers looking to add cryptocurrency support to their products, should focus on filling them.

 As we know, the key functions of a payment gateway are to ensure payment security and harmonize the formats of payment data sent from merchant or PayFac to processor.
 So, developers of cryptocurrency payment gateway solutions should stick to these primary functions.